kousheshy/Billing-Second-Generation/docs/API_DOCUMENTATION.md

 ### Subscribe to Push Notifications
 **Endpoint:** `POST /api/push_subscribe.php`

 **Description:** Subscribe to push notifications.
-Creates or updates a subscription.
+Creates a new subscription or updates an existing one.

+**Important (v1.11.65):** If the endpoint already exists in the database, the `user_id` is updated to the current session user.
+This ensures proper notification routing when multiple users share the same device.

 **Headers:** Requires active session cookie.